• Skip to primary navigation

 • easy to make

-• grain free & gluten free - made with a mixture of cassava flour and almond fluor
+• grain free & gluten free - these strawberry scones are made with a mixture of cassava flour and almond flour

 • dairy free - no buttermilk or butter